 This article may contain affiliate links.
 Please read my disclosure for more info.

 Strawberries are the darlings of the homegrown garden because they are delicious and quick to yield.
-Since strawberries have the fourth-highest amount of pesticide residue compared to other fruits on the market, growing your own can be beneficial to your health.
+Since strawberries have the highest amount of pesticide residue compared to other fruits and vegetables, growing your own can be beneficial to your health.

-Growing your own can also be economical, costing less than 50 cents per quart compared to $5 a quart for pesticide-free, store-bought berries.
+It can also be economical, costing less than 50 cents per quart to grow your own, compared to paying $5 a quart for pesticide-free, store-bought berries.